momohyusuf/Dashboard/README.md

 ### What I learned
-- leant how to work with Syncfusion
+- leant how to work with Syncfusion library
 - styling a webpage with tailwind CSS

 ### Continued development

 - learning JavaScript and solidifying my React, and tailwind Knowlegde

 ### Useful resources
 - syncfusion official documentation,
+- React official documentation

 ## Author